Explainer: AI act

 The AI Act is just one piece in the EU’s puzzle to govern algorithmic systems and the digital sector in general.
 As a product safety regulation, the bulk of rules set by the act is targeting AI systems and those who develop them (aka provider in the AI Act’s terminology), focusing mainly on AI’s technical aspects.
 The regulation devotes less attention to socio-political implications – such as power imbalances between those who implement these systems and those who are impacted by them.

 After a grueling negotiation process, the European Commission, the European Parliament, and the Member States reached a political deal on the act in December 2023.
 It was formally adopted in March 2024.
-The law is expected to come into effect over the course of the summer.
+The law came into effect in August 2024.
 Once it is signed into law, the provisions regarding prohibited applications will apply after six months.
+But: The AI Act is not applicable retroactively to systems that have already been in use before.
 The regulation will have an impact beyond the EU: AI providers who place AI systems on the EU market will be subject even if they are located outside the EU.

 Scope: What do the new rules entail?

 The AI Act sets rules for AI systems according to their risk level.
-Banned are systems that pose unacceptable risks, such as systems to purposefully manipulate people.
+Banned are systems that pose unacceptable risks, such as systems to purposefully manipulate people to their detriment.
 “High-risk systems” require a certain level of transparency and risk mitigation measures.
 The law also mandates specific transparency requirements for applications that can produce so-called deepfakes or tools that categorize people based on biometric data.
-Systems that are considered less risky for health, safety, and fundamental rights won’t be affected by the law – such as AI-based photo-editing applications or email spam filters.
+Systems that are considered less risky for health, safety, and fundamental rights will not be affected by the law – such as AI-based photo-editing applications or email spam filters.

 The law will not apply in the areas of military, defense, and national security.
 If governments invoke the national security exception, they can even use prohibited AI applications without any of the safeguards foreseen by the act.
 The act also allows the export of AI applications to third countries from the EU which are prohibited under the law, by which a double standard in regard to human rights is applied.